risc0/risc0/docs/metal-optimization-progress.md

 For M3 rv32im, main already has a hand-integrated Metal HAL and generated per-`po2` kernels for `data_witgen`, `accum_witgen`, and `eval_check`.

+The RISC0 checkout pins Bazel `@zirgen` to `df6fb9dda1c20209058d6ee90a8912351b741081`, which is current `risc0/zirgen` `main` as of this investigation.
+So the external Zirgen pin is not stale.
+The checked-in rv32im M3 `eval_check` implementation is still from the M3 circuit integration lineage, though: it entered with `cbcc6f79e` (`Initial commit for rv32im-m3 circuit`, PR #3430), was moved into the merged rv32im crates by `ccc793fc9` (PR #3600), and has not had a substantive `eval_check` code-shape change since.
+The generic Zirgen Metal `eval_check.tmpl.metal` template dates back to the initial Zirgen import and is not the exact code path used by the rv32im M3 C++/Metal HAL.

+Historical RISC Zero issue #999 is relevant context: old Metal support was deprecated because `eval_check` codegen could exceed Apple temporary-register limits, and the issue explicitly pointed at needing more structured Zirgen output.
+The current M5 Max failure is different in symptom (`Poly check failed` rather than compile-time register exhaustion), but the successful `-O0` experiment makes generated eval-check code shape and Metal optimizer pressure a leading hypothesis.

 ## Validation Snapshot

 Metal-focused validation on the M5 Max: